varemenos/dot-files/.github/README.md

 ## Future goals

 * Make sure all modules are idempotent
-* Try to follow/enforce the XDG Base Directory spec if possible
 * Support more platforms
 * Make it possible for other people to use this without any issues
 * Install dependencies as part of the bootstrapping